polca/premise/docs/transform.rst

 market creation.
 Global totals must therefore be calculated from the regional rows without adding the IAM aggregate.

+A sector-region is eligible for market construction only when its positive direct-hydrogen demand also has a complete distribution result.
+Missing demand node inputs are reported and make the sector-region ineligible.
+A finite positive demand row that is not covered by the distribution decision tree, or whose transport shares plus documented on-site remainder do not sum to one, stops the transformation instead of creating a market without logistics.
+Eligibility and construction are tracked separately: consumers are relinked only to sector markets that were subsequently created and added to the transformation index.

 Steel, cement, and chemicals use model-specific coordinate rules.
 Candidate groups are ordered by preference, and only the first group represented in the normalized IAM data is used.
 All candidate groups are reserved from the